orbitalchicken/Roadmap/README.md

         I confirm the problem with bumblebee.
 It does not start with mdm but well with any other display manager (lightdm, gdm,…)
     - Enable remote logins via XDMCP causes Xauthority error dialog on login.

-3 mintInstall
+2 mintInstall
 -------------

-    - mintinstall navigation broken in breadcrumb when going to reviews/screenshots
+    DONE - mintinstall navigation broken in breadcrumb when going to reviews/screenshots
-    - mintinstall freezes at startup
-    - "It all looks great again, but I can’t get the software manager to work.
-        It hangs in the startup-screen, saying it is gathering information on packages.
+    - mintinstall hangs in the startup-screen, saying it is gathering information on packages.
+Cinnamon 64
-        Cinnamon 64"

 4 Cosmetic
 ----------